-- Batman Can Breathe in Space: Pointed by the Skrulls: Thor and the Vision can somehow survive in the void.
-Justified with the Vision, he's an android, not a living being.
+- Batman Can Breathe in Space: Pointed out by the Skrulls: Thor and the Vision can somehow survive in the void.
+Justified with the Vision, he's not a living being.
 And Thor...is Thor.

-- Bitch in Sheep's Clothing: During the riots outside the Avengers mansion, there was a big and mean man, about to attack a puny man who said that Avengers were innocent.
-Goliath went outside, to see how did that man behaves with someone bigger...and it was all a scam.
-The little man was actually a lawyer, and the attack was a charade to lure an Avenger out of the Mansion and gave him the legal notification of the hearing prepared by Craddock.
+- Bitch in Sheep's Clothing: During the riots outside the Avengers mansion, there's a hulking man about to attack a smaller man who said that Avengers were innocent.
+Goliath goes outside, to see how that man deals with a larger man...and it's all a trick.
+The smaller man was actually a lawyer, and the attack was a charade to lure an Avenger out of the Mansion and gave him the legal notification of the hearing prepared by Craddock.

-- Black and White Morality: Invoked.
-Rick Jones had memories of the simpler super heroes of the golden age, when everything was really simple.
+- Black-and-White Morality: Invoked.
+Rick Jones has memories of the simpler superheroes of the golden age, when everything was really simple.

 - Breaking the Fellowship: Averted.
-Issue 92 seemed to have ended that way, but no. The Avengers kept fighting toguether, and the whole thing was clarified.
+Issue 92 seems to end that way, but no. The Avengers keep fighting together, and the whole thing was clarified.

 - The Chessmaster: The Supreme Intelligence subtly influenced several things in the plot, to defeat Ronan and retake power

-- Deus ex Machina: The story took us to a highly complex and hopeless scenario.
-Captain Marvel, Quicksilver and the Scarlet Witch are held prisoners in the Skrull homeworld.
+- Darkest Hour: The story winds up with a highly complex and hopeless scenario.
+Captain Marvel, Quicksilver and the Scarlet Witch are held prisoners on the Skrull homeworld.
 Thor, Iron Man, Vision and Captain America fight a hopeless fight against a whole Skrull armada that fills the sky, right outside the solar system.
-Rick Jones is held prisoner in the Kree homeworld, and Ronan sent his own whole Kree armada that fills the sky towards the solar system as well.
-Goliath, having lost his size-changing powers, has to stop 4 skrulls in a ship that sends a giant atomic bomb to Earth.
-And, as if that was not enough, there is a politician raising anti-aliens sentiment in the people, and turning it into hatred towards the Avengers, accused of helping the Kree.
+Rick Jones is held prisoner on the Kree homeworld, and Ronan has sent his own Kree armada towards the solar system as well.
+Goliath, having lost his size-changing powers, has to stop 4 Skrulls in a ship that's sending a giant atomic bomb to Earth.
+And, as if that was not enough, there's a politician raising anti-aliens sentiment in the people, turning it into hatred towards the Avengers, accused of helping the Kree.
 How can we make a Happy Ending out of this?
-Easy: give Rick Jones Reality Warper powers, so that he freezes all the evil aliens all across the universe and summons the Avengers from all across the universe to a single place, to be summoned home afterwards.
+Easy: give Rick Jones Reality Warper powers, so that he freezes all the evil aliens all across the universe and summons the Avengers to a single place, to be sent home afterwards.
 Even the politician was actually a Skrull in disguise.

 - Doomsday Device: The Omniwave of the Kree.
 For them, it's just for communication, for the Skrulls it can be turned into a weapon to destroy the Kree quadrant of the galaxy.
 Even the Kree who want to use it as a weapon can't; it only gains destructive properties when interfacing with a non-Kree mind.

-- False Innocence Trick: Carol Danvers is actually the Super-Skrull.
+- False Innocence Trick: The Super-Skrull impersonates Carol Danvers to kidnap Mar-vell..